watchmaker-genomics/methylseq/README.md

 ## Pipeline Summary

-The pipeline allows you to choose between running either [Bismark](https://github.com/FelixKrueger/Bismark) or [bwa-meth](https://github.com/brentp/bwa-meth) / [MethylDackel](https://github.com/dpryan79/methyldackel).
+The pipeline allows you to choose between running either [Bismark](https://github.com/FelixKrueger/Bismark), [bwa-meth](https://github.com/brentp/bwa-meth) / [MethylDackel](https://github.com/dpryan79/methyldackel) or [BWA-Mem](https://github.com/lh3/bwa) as the alignment tool and [Rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) for post-processing.

-Choose between workflows by using `--aligner bismark` (default, uses bowtie2 for alignment), `--aligner bismark_hisat` or `--aligner bwameth`.
-For higher performance, the pipeline can leverage the [Parabricks implementation of bwa-meth (fq2bammeth)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam_meth.html), which implements the baseline tool `bwa-meth` in a performant method using fq2bam (BWA-MEM + GATK) as a backend for processing on GPU.
-To use this option, include the `gpu` profile along with `--aligner bwameth`.
+Choose between workflows by using `--aligner bismark` (default, uses bowtie2 for alignment), `--aligner bismark_hisat`, `--aligner bwameth` or `--aligner bwamem`.
+For higher performance, the pipeline can leverage the [Parabricks implementation of bwa-meth (fq2bammeth)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam_meth.html) and the [Parabricks implementation of bwa-mem (fq2bammemh)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam.html), which implement the baseline tools `bwa-meth` and `bwa-mem` in a performant method using fq2bam (BWA-MEM + GATK) as a backend for processing on GPU.
+To use this option, include the `gpu` profile along with `--aligner bwameth` or `--aligner bwamem`.

+# TODO
 | Step                                         | Bismark workflow         | bwa-meth workflow     |
 | -------------------------------------------- | ------------------------ | --------------------- |
 | Generate Reference Genome Index _(optional)_ | Bismark                  | bwa-meth              |